noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

   - use the base line height as a baseline unit from which all spacing is derived
   - ^ any margin, padding, etc. should be baed on line-height
   - ^ em/rem play an important role here
+- use a scale/ratio to a uniform progression of font sizes
+  - e.g. scale = 1.6, each time you go up, current size _ 1.6, each time you go down, current size _ 1.6

 ### layout